Visit Wakefield Alliance Against Violence on Facebook

 The Athletics and Wellness Director for the Wakefield Public Schools and WAAV member, Brendan Kent, applied for and received a grant regarding Game Change: The Patriots Anti-Violence Partnership.
 Game Change is an innovative approach to violence prevention education.
 The program is funded by the New England Patriots Charitable Foundation and the Massachusetts Attorney General's Office.
 It provides training in anti-violence strategies to students, faculty, and coaches at 90 public high schools (and we are one of them!).

-Each year in April WAAV sponsors The Yellow Dress presentation to the junior class at the high school.
+Each year before Junior prom, WAAV sponsors The Yellow Dress presentation to the junior class at the high school.
 The Yellow Dress is a dramatic one woman play based on the stories of young women who were victims of dating violence.
 The carefully constructed program stimulates thought provoking discussion about relationships; a topic important in every young person’s life.
 It tells the story of a young woman’s relationship that begins as young love, full of passion and promise- and ends in tragedy.

 Last year we sponsored a Rape Aggression Defense (RAD self-defense) class to the females graduating from high school.
 The class is 12 hours held over four evenings.
 The final night is simulation night, where the young women will put their newly acquired skills to use.
 For more information or to sign up, please contact Officer Kelley Tobyne at firstname.lastname@example.org.